 If they find that one to be too easy or too hard, you’ll know to increase or decrease the number of pieces when choosing the next puzzle.

-- The Solar System – great for people who are interested in space
+- The Solar System – great for people who are interested in space, 100 pieces

-- USA State Map – even though this one is for kids, it’s a fun design and nice map of the U.S.
+- USA State Map – a fun design and nice map of the U.S., 100 pieces

 - Tropical Waters – underwater scene filled with amazing sea creatures, 500 pieces